-(k) Repeat the first brake event of the WLTP-Brake cycle ten times to verify data collection, test parameters, brake test inertia, and overall system operation;
+(l) Repeat the first brake event of the WLTP-Brake cycle ten times to verify data collection, test parameters, brake test inertia, and overall system operation;

-(l) When the cooling airflow for the axle and brake type under test is not known, adjust to a known value used for similar brakes as described in paragraph 10.1.4.
+(m) When the cooling airflow for the axle and brake type under test is not known, adjust to a known value used for similar brakes as described in paragraph 10.1.4.
 Verify that the selected cooling airflow meets the specifications defined in paragraph 10.
 If not, adjust its value following the instructions in paragraph 10.1.4. until the nominal value is defined;

-(m) Verify the pre-test background emissions levels are within the acceptable limits as defined in paragraph 7.2.2.2.2. using the nominal cooling airflow;
+(n) Verify the pre-test background emissions levels are within the acceptable limits as defined in paragraph 7.2.2.2.2. using the nominal cooling airflow;

-(n) Verify all instruments and devices for brake emissions measurements are enabled and running without any errors or warnings;
+(o) Verify all instruments and devices for brake emissions measurements are enabled and running without any errors or warnings;